pv2b/netbox-plugin-mclag/README.md

 # netbox-plugin-mclag

-## WORK IN PROGRESS

-This plugin is currently a work in progress and is currently functional but untested.

 ## Description

-This project aims to create a NetBox Plugin to manage MC-LAG ([Multi-Chassis Link Aggregation Groups](https://en.wikipedia.org/wiki/Multi-chassis_link_aggregation_group)).
+This is a NetBox Plugin to manage MC-LAG ([Multi-Chassis Link Aggregation Groups](https://en.wikipedia.org/wiki/Multi-chassis_link_aggregation_group)).

 MC-LAG is a generic name for vendor-specific technologies allowing multiple switches to form a common LAG with a remote system.
 In the interest of discoverability, here is a list of various vendor-specific names for MC-LAG technologies.